 Again, by its nature, fashion, for all its creativity, is not as potent as art, simply because the designer’s tools are severely limited.
 There is only so much you can express with fabric, thread, and scissors.
 Even with a fashion show, the semiannual chance to make a statement, a designer can only go so far.
 There is a high risk of being misinterpreted.
 Alexander McQueen’s Fall/Winter 1995 show, “Highland Rape,” was about the subjugation of the Scotts by the English.
 But to many critics it looked like he was glorifying rape.
 “It is McQueen’s brand of misogynistic absurdity that gives fashion a bad name,” wrote Sally Brampton in the Guardian.

-At the end of the day designers are in the business of selling expensive clothes to well-off people.
+At the end of the day fashion designers are in the business of selling expensive clothes to well-off people.
 You can emblazon your garments with slogans and images all you want, but your message, even if it is heartfelt and genuine, is ultimately futile.
 What’s more, it can quickly become laughable.
 When Jean-Charles de Castelbajac put a portrait of Obama on a dress and Sonia Rykiel put his name on a sweater, the Telegraph classified both under “tacky Barack Obama memorabilia,” and rightfully so.

 This is not to say that fashion is entirely facile.
 The mistake most people make is one of building a binary world – if whatever you are doing is not serious, this means you are not serious.
 But the world is more complicated than that.
 Just because fashion is apolitical, does not mean it’s anti-political.
 Fashion can be frivolous and fun without it necessarily being shallow and infantile.
-But by attempting to be political fashion makes itself into a fraud and turns away attention from political problems by creating an illusion that putting a few models on the runway with signs or scrabbling some slogan on a t-shirt it can engender political change.
+But by attempting to be political fashion makes itself into a fraud and turns away attention from political problems by creating an illusion that putting a few models on the runway with signs or scrabbling a slogan on a t-shirt it can engender political change.
 Instead, it does disservice to both fashion and politics.